Union Starr – Falling Apart Together

 This album has all the criteria for a successful pop album – catchy tunes, dodgy lyrics, soulful melodies and a zeal for creating an album of vibrancy.
 But whether for reasons right or wrong, you won’t be able to help yourself smiling when you’re listening to it.
 And that can’t be a bad thing, can it?

-Watch the video for their track Photograph here:
+Watch the video for Photograph here: